 b.
 Unless otherwise provided in its Operating Agreement, an LLC organized and existing under this Ordinance has the same powers as an individual to do all things necessary and convenient to carry out its business, including but not limited to, all of the following:

-1. Consent to be sued, complain and defend in its name; provided, however, that if an LLC is Tribally-owned, or wholly-owned by another entity which itself is wholly-owned by the Tribe, it shall be entitled to and shall enjoy the Tribe’s sovereign immunity from suit unless the Operating Agreement otherwise provides;
+1. Consent to be sued, complain and defend in its name; provided, however, that if an LLC is Tribally-owned, or wholly-owned by another entity which itself is wholly-owned by the Tribe, it shall be entitled to and shall enjoy the Tribe’s sovereign immunity from suit unless the Operating Agreement otherwise provides, consistent with the relevant provisions of this ordinance;

 2. Purchase, take, receive, lease, or otherwise acquire, own and hold, improve, use, and otherwise deal in or with real or personal property or any legal or equitable interest in real or personal property, wherever situated; provided that an LLC shall be without authority to sell, mortgage, or assign personal or real property that is owned by the Tribe; further provided that an LLC shall have authority to lease real property from the Tribe and sublease such property to the Tribe or other parties, in accordance with the provisions of 25 U.S.C.
 477, as amended;